PotassiumES/potassium-es/CODE OF CONDUCT.md

 ## Attribution

-The latest version of this document is available at: https://github.com/PotassiumES/potassium-es/blob/master/CODE%20OF%20CONDUCT.md
+The latest version of this document is available at the [potassium-es repo](https://github.com/PotassiumES/potassium-es/)

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).